 1) I’m working full time as a member of the founding team of a tech startup… can I join?

-If you’re a full-time founder, co-founder, CEO, CTO, CFO, COO, etc. of your startup then rock and roll… Startup Haven and Startup Poker 2.0 are for you!
+If you’re a full-time founder, co-founder, CEO, CTO, CFO, COO, etc. of a venture-scale startup then rock and roll… Startup Haven is for you!

 2) I’m working on my startup but I haven’t quit my day job yet… can I join?